-I have worked for a wonderful company for over 25 years during which time it has grown from a small local setup with 34 people to a business with global reach from offices in five countries.
-I originally joined as a secretary but through a wondrous combination of interest from my side and openness from the management’s I was given opportunity upon opportunity over the years and built a career that covered a series of interesting and fulfilling roles.
-What drove me forward was in part a need for confirmation that I was good enough - something that I never truly believed myself – and in part a love of what our company does.
+I have worked for a wonderful company for over 25 years during which time it has grown from a small local setup to a business with global reach from offices in five countries.
+I was given opportunity upon opportunity over the years and that led to career success covering a series of interesting and fulfilling roles.
+What drove me forward was in part a need for confirmation that I was good enough and in part a love of what our company does.

-I joined DrivenWoman in 2016 hoping it would help me build the confidence to have a voice in management meetings.
-I always found myself put down by our relatively domineering and very patriarchal chairman - I always felt slightly stupid.
+I joined DrivenWoman hoping it would help me build more confidence to have a voice in management meetings.
+I found the male dominated board slightly domineering and at times patriarchal.

-DrivenWoman gave me a setting where at first I found benefit in meeting likeminded and caring women - strangers with whom I found I could be completely open.
+DrivenWoman gave me a setting where at first I found benefit in meeting likeminded and caring women – strangers with whom I found I could be completely open up.
 But then Lifeworking started to have a more profound effect.

-Looking back, I can identify each of the crucial ‘aha’ moments which led to a fundamental shift in my professional life - let me share them:
+Looking back, I can identify each of the crucial ‘aha’ moments which led to a fundamental shift in my professional life and eventually to radical career success – let me share them.

-A fellow group member observed that I was very hard on myself - and that I should try to write down each day the good things I had achieved.
-I did so - even only for a short while, but it helped me put a little more focus on the good things - a little daily celebration.
+A fellow group member observed that I was very hard on myself, something many of us women suffer from – and that I should try to write down each day the good things I had achieved.
+I did so – even only for a short while, but it helped me put a little more focus on the good things – a little daily celebration of achievements.

 2. BUILDING A DEEPER AWARENESS